 My first hearing, in the spring of 1964, of Aldo Ciccolini's recording of Eric Satie's piano music was transformative.
 I was aware of Ravel, Debussy, Honegger, and other Impressionist composers.
 Their music was engaging, and distinct from the Classical music I'd listened to throughout my childhood.
 Satie's music was an altogether new experience for me.

-Despite being pleasant to listen to, it was not burdened by the sweetness characteristic of most of the other French composers who were his contemporaries.
-(Honneger was Swiss but lived most of his life in France.
-He was a member of les Six.)
+Despite being pleasant to listen to, Satie's music was not burdened by the sweetness characteristic of most of the other composers who were his contemporaries.
 It reminded me of austere West Coast jazz.
 Satie's music, especially as played by Ciccolini, was Modern.

-I enjoy listening to Satie's music more than half a century after I first heard it.
+I still am moved Satie's music more than half a century after I first heard it.
 I am still spellbound by Debussy's Syrinx, that was, for a while, the theme music for the 1950's era TV program Omnibus.
 With some exceptions, much of the classical repertoire which I have listened to since childhood seems tired and is not as engaging as it formerly was.

 Satie's residence is one of the places to which I go to when I visit Paris.

 Eric Satie's residence

-Odette, a shop selling only round baseball sized creme puffs, is a few steps from Shakespeare and Company, It is another of the places I go to in Paris.
-I try to limit my consumption to no more than two per day.
+Odette, a shop selling only round baseball sized creme puffs, is a few steps from Shakespeare and Company.
+It is another of the places I go to in Paris.
+I try to not eat more than two per day.